From time to time many people like to “let their hair down” a little and enjoy a drink or two… or three… or many more.

 Do energy drinks cure hangovers?

 I recommend not having too much caffeine though.
-In my opinion, energy drinks that have between 50mg and 100mg of caffeine are best for hangovers because they give you a little spark, but they don't blow your head off and make you feel worse than you already do.
+In my opinion, energy drinks with 50 to 100mg of caffeine are best for hangovers because they give you a little spark, but they don’t blow your head off and make you feel worse than you already do.

 Too much caffeine can make a hangover worse.
 I think it would be better to consume less caffeine if you really feel like having some.

-My personal favorite energy drink is REIZE which has 50mg of caffeine per serve - enough to bring you back to life, but not enough to make your suffering worse.
+My personal favourite energy drink is REIZE which has 50mg of caffeine per serving – enough to bring you back to life, but not enough to make your suffering worse.

 Lots of energy drinks include taurine as one of their main ingredients as it is also great at increasing alertness.